You may be using a Web browser that does not support standards for accessibility and user interaction.

 for a better experience of this and other standards-based sites...

-All applications for LSA, LSA+, FSP, and Exchange programs are now available on-line.
+All applications for LSA, LSA+, FSP, and Exchange programs will be available on-line in mid-September.
 Be sure to save your application as you go along and do so often.
 There is a "save" button at the bottom of the screen.
 Your application will not be submitted until you select the "submit" button which is also at the bottom of the screen.
 Students are expected to devise a clear and coherent plan of study before applying.

 Dartmouth College Off-Campus Programs